thermoio/docs/security/installing-modsec-for-nginx-on-centos7.md

 # Installing ModSecurity with Nginx on CentOS7

+## But first...
-**Attention:** You need root access and the most current version of CentOS 7.
+You need root access and the most current version of CentOS 7.

 ## 1: Update
 See [Updating CentOS](https://www.thermo.io/how-to/security/updating-centos).